The Basics of Public Service Motivation

 What is Public Service Motivation (PSM)?

 The theory of PSM refers to the motives driving public servants to engage in behaviours that benefit society and safeguard the public interest.
+PSM is separate from other intrinsic drivers, such as the desire for meaningful work or alignment with organizational culture, and from extrinsic factors like salary, benefits, and job security.

 The Origin of PSM